DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Empirical Evaluation: Questions and Design

 \subsection{Datasets and Models}

 We consider different combinations of datasets and models in our empirical evaluation.
 More specifically, we consider MNIST~\cite{deng2012mnist} and Cifar-10~\cite{Cifar10}, two well-known image recognition datasets.
-As shown in Figure~\ref{fig:mnist}, the MNIST dataset consists of 70,000 black-and-white images depicting handwritten digits, split into a training set of 60,000 images and a test set of 10,000 images.
+As shown in Figure~\ref{fig:mnist}, the MNIST dataset comprises 70,000 black-and-white images of handwritten digits, divided into a training set of 60,000 images and a test set of 10,000 images.
 The Cifar-10 dataset comprises 60,000 color images distributed across ten categories (Figure~\ref{fig:cifar10}), including 50,000 images designated for training and 10,000 images for testing.
 These datasets were employed in conjunction with 16 different DNN models, which included both custom-developed and widely used architectures such as ResNet, LeNet-5, AlexNet, and inception models~\cite{krizhevsky2012alexnet, szegedy2015inception, lecun1998lenet}.
 Comprehensive details about the combinations of datasets and models we used, along with their accuracy, are outlined Tables~\ref{tab:MNIST_Models} and~\ref{tab:Cifar10_Models}.

+As shown in the tables, our experimental study spanned four distinct and common sources of variation per dataset across DNN models, including the model structures, training data, optimizers, and hyperparameters.
+Our experiments thus cover 16 different DNN models, each selected to evaluate the effectiveness of our test generation approach.
+For each model pair, the differences in DNN models are highlighted in bold in Tables~\ref{tab:MNIST_Models} and~\ref{tab:Cifar10_Models}.
+Typical differences across models include:

+\begin{enumerate} \item \textbf{Structural Variations:} We considered models with different architectures.
+For example, in the first configuration in Table~\ref{tab:MNIST_Models}, the two models, although both trained on the MNIST dataset, have a different architecture.
+More specifically, the first model featuring four convolutional layers among a total of 20 layers, achieved a 99.26\% accuracy on the MNIST test dataset.
+In contrast, the second model, with seven convolutional layers out of a total of 19 layers, achieved a 99.50\% accuracy.

+\item \textbf{Training Data Variations:} Our analysis also covered models that are architecturally identical but trained on different training datasets.
+For example, as depicted in the second configuration in Table~\ref{tab:MNIST_Models}, the first DNN model was trained using 40,000 images from the MNIST training dataset and 20,000 MNIST images modified by 10\% shifts and 15\% zooms/rotations, achieving 99.09\% accuracy.
+Conversely, the second model was trained on 40,000 images from the MNIST training dataset and 20,000 MNIST images adjusted by 5\% shifts and 10\% zooms/rotations, yielding a slightly higher accuracy of 99.55\%.

+\item \textbf{Optimizer Variations:} We also considered the scenario where two models are trained with different optimizers.
+For instance, in a case study involving the Cifar-10 dataset (see Pair 3 in Table~\ref{tab:Cifar10_Models}), two inception models were trained using distinct optimizers.
+Specifically, one model was trained with the SGD optimizer and reached an accuracy of 89.10\%, whereas the other model was trained with the Adam optimizer, reaching an accuracy of 92.78\%.